browserengineering/book/book/accessibility.md

                 self.role = "none"
 ```

-To build the accessibility tree, we just recursively walk the HTML
+To build the accessibility tree, just recursively walk the HTML
-tree.
-As we do so, we skip nodes with a `none` role, but not their children:
+tree. along the way, skip nodes with a `none` role, but still recurse into
+their children:

 ``` {.python}
 class AccessibilityNode: